 Which support services can you turn to?

-If you feel that you are being exploited or abused, you can take action through these support services:
+If you feel that you are being harmed, exploited or abused, you can take action through these support services:

 WA Elder Abuse Helpline and Information Service